-The transaction price allocated to the remaining performance obligations (unsatisfied or partially unsatisfied) as at 31 March 2022 for sales of renewable energy products is RMB42,478,000 (2021: RMB71,970,000) which is expected to be recognised within one year.
+The transaction price allocated to the remaining performance obligations (unsatisfied or partially unsatisfied) as at 31 March 2022 for sales of renewable energy products is RMB42,478,000 which is expected to be recognised within one year.
+There is no transaction price allocated to the remaining performance obligations for contracts with customers as at 31 March 2023.